 In short, an abstract is a concise summary of your research.
-It identifies the methodology used, the findings, conclusions, or intended results, and highlights the major points covered.
+It identifies the methodology used and the findings, conclusions, or intended results, and it highlights the major points covered.
 An abstract does not contain acknowledgements or support, pictures, charts, tables, etc.—only text.
 You can acknowledge others during your presentation.

 For the purposes of Dean’s Day and certain conferences and journals, it is important that your abstract and your presentation be accessible to those outside of your discipline.
 You're writing to an educated but non-expert audience.

 Writing an Abstract